Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Methods

 Dynamical analysis of GQFT identifies five fundamental degrees of freedom in the gravitational sector \cite{Gao2024}.
 Although this implies the theoretical existence of five gravitational wave polarization modes, only three physical polarizations emerge as observationally significant when analyzing their tidal effects on test masses.
 The geodesic deviation equation, which governs observable gravitational wave effects, exclusively captures tidal forces.
 Consequently, the remaining two vector-mode polarizations remain observationally inaccessible within this framework, as they encode intrinsic spin properties and represent manifestations of equivalence principle violations rather than measurable tidal deformations.

-For a plane GW propagating along the z-direction, it acts as a perturbation of the metric, implies that the derivative in xy-direction is vanishing.
+For a plane GW propagating along the z-direction, it acts as a perturbation of the metric, which implies that derivatives in the $x$--$y$ directions vanish.
 The spin-2 sector reproduces the standard transverse-traceless modes of GR as follows: